 Crisis Observatory: Building Knowledge for Policy

-A constantly expanding team of prominent academics, as well as many young researchers, are voluntarily contributing to the operation of the Crisis Observatory – without their contribution, the capabilities of the Observatory would have been much more limited.
+In order for an initiative like the Crisis Observatory to succeed, it was necessary that the public, the average citizen, all of us put in an effort.
+In this context, a constantly expanding team of prominent academics, as well as many young researchers, contributed to the operation of the Crisis Observatory – without their contribution, the capabilities of the Observatory would have been much more limited.

 Head, Crisis Observatory